-- Liquidity and illiquid investments.
-We may invest up to 15% of the fund's assets in illiquid investments, which may be considered speculative and which may be difficult to sell.
+• Liquidity and illiquid investments.
+We may invest up to 15% of the fund's net assets in illiquid investments, which may be considered speculative and which may be difficult to sell.
 The sale of many of these investments is prohibited or limited by law or contract.
 Some investments may be difficult to value for purposes of determining the fund's net asset value.
-We may not be able to sell the fund's investments when we consider it desirable to do so, or we may be able to sell them only at less than their value. - Market risk.
-The value of investments in the fund's portfolio may fall or fail to rise over extended periods of time for a variety of reasons, including general economic, political or financial market conditions; investor sentiment and market perceptions (including perceptions about monetary policy, interest rates or the risk of default); government actions (including protectionist measures, intervention in the financial markets or other regulation, and changes in fiscal, monetary or tax policies); geopolitical events or changes (including natural disasters, terrorism and war); and factors related to a specific issuer, geography, industry or sector.
+Certain other investments may not have an active trading market due to adverse market, economic, industry, political, regulatory, geopolitical, environmental, public health, and other conditions, including investors trying to sell large quantities of a particular investment or type of investment, or lack of market makers or other buyers for a particular investment or type of investment.
+We may not be able to sell the fund's illiquid investments when we consider it desirable to do so, or we may be able to sell them only at less than their value.

+• Market risk.
+The value of investments in the fund's portfolio may fall or fail to rise over extended periods of time for a variety of reasons, including general economic, political or financial market conditions; investor sentiment and market perceptions (including perceptions about monetary policy, interest rates or the risk of default); government actions (including protectionist measures, intervention in the financial markets or other regulation, and changes in fiscal, monetary or tax policies); geopolitical events or changes (including natural disasters, epidemics or pandemics, terrorism and war); and factors related to a specific issuer, geography, industry or sector.
 Foreign financial markets have their own market risks, and they may be more or less volatile than U.S. markets and may move in different directions.
 These and other factors may lead to increased volatility and reduced liquidity in the fund's portfolio holdings.
-During those periods, the fund may experience high levels of shareholder redemptions, and may have to sell securities at times when it would otherwise not do so, and at unfavorable prices. - Other investments.
-In addition to the main investment strategies described above, the fund may make other types of investments, such as investments in preferred stocks and convertible securities.
-The fund may also loan portfolio securities to earn income.
-These practices may be subject to other risks, as described under Miscellaneous Investments, Investment Practices and Risks in the SAI. - Temporary defensive strategies.
-In response to adverse market, economic, political or other conditions, we may take temporary defensive positions, such as investing some or all of the fund's assets in cash and cash equivalents, that differ from the fund's usual investment strategies.
-However, we may choose not to use these temporary defensive strategies for a variety of reasons, even in very volatile market conditions.
-These strategies may cause the fund to miss out on investment opportunities, and may prevent the fund from achieving its goal.
-Additionally, while temporary defensive strategies are mainly designed to limit losses, such strategies may not work as intended.
+During those periods, the fund may experience high levels of shareholder redemptions, and may have to sell securities at times when it would otherwise not do so, and at unfavorable prices.
+These risks may be exacerbated during economic downturns or other periods of economic stress.